cgbosss/TypingDead_UE5/README.md

 # Introduction

-Game is made in Unreal Engine 5.1
+Game is made in Unreal Engine 5.2

+The game is now Project **ONI**

-The Typing Dead Man a Rail Shooter in UE5
+//The Typing Dead Man a Rail Shooter in UE5

-Trying to recreate a Game as a Typing FPS Shooter
+//Trying to recreate a Game as a Typing FPS Shooter

 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.